peter-kinger/contrib-practice/tasks/05-merge-conflict-rebase.md

 1. **Repeat the setup from Task 04.**

-   Follow Steps 1 - 4 in `tasks/04-merge-conflict.md` (create `update-story-rebase`, edit line 2, open a PR in your fork, then make a conflicting edit on `main`).
+   Follow Steps 1 - 4 in `tasks/04-merge-conflict.md` but this time with a different branch name (create `update-story-rebase`, edit line 2, open a PR in your fork, then make a conflicting edit on `main`).
 Stop once `main` has the competing change and your pull request shows the “This branch has conflicts” warning.

 2. **Rebase onto the updated `main` instead of merging.**